hametuha/hamelp/README.md

 ## Description

 This plugin add new custom post type 'FAQ'.
 With some functionality, you can build help center for your user.
 What is help center?
-We collect example at our [github wiki](https://github.com/hametuha/hamelp/wiki).
+We collect examples at our [github wiki](https://github.com/hametuha/hamelp/wiki).

 ### Creating Portal